 Product developers in Asia aren’t only in demand, their job descriptions are changing as banks seek out-going candidates who aren’t afraid to face clients and influence sales staff.
 This is starting to tempt some RMs to consider a career in product development for themselves.

 “Given recent robust RM hiring in Singapore, we’ll likely see more hiring in product roles.
-More expertise is required to support the higher number of sales staff,” says Josie Ling, a headhunter at search firm Eban in Singapore.
+More expertise is required to support the higher number of sales staff,” says an in-house headhunter at a private bank in Asia.

 Demand for product developers is coming mainly from large banks with extensive in-house product platforms – think Citi, DBS, HSBC and Standard Chartered in corporate banking, and UBS and Credit Suisse in private banking.

 While skill shortages in Asian product development aren’t as extreme as in risk or compliance, recruitment isn’t always straightforward.
-“It’s a very niche market, with only limited talent within the same industry and country,” says Nick Lambe, manager director of recruiters Links International in Hong Kong.
+“It’s a very niche market, with only limited talent within the same industry and country,” says Nick Lambe, a partner at Space Executive in Hong Kong.
 “Most banks in Hong Kong are willing to open up the talent pool to cover the whole of Asia Pacific and to offer relocation packages.”